ValentinGrim/py-dtbindings/README.md

 ### Binding

-This class class represent a binding :)
+This class represents a binding :)

 - It will load the provided binding
 - It will extract main information (e.g. id, schema, properties, required ...)